AriFordsham/lens-wiki/Tutorial.md

+Lenses are a form of functional reference that provide the ability to compose them.

+Ignoring the implementation for the moment, lenses provide us with two operations:

+    (^.) :: a -> Simple Lens a b -> b

+    set :: Simple Lens a b -> b -> a -> a

+and the ability to be composed with (.) and id

+    (.) :: Simple Lens a b -> Simple Lens b c -> Simple Lens a c

+    id :: Simple Lens a a

+They satisfy 3 common-sense laws:

+First, that if you put something, you can get it back out

+    set l b a ^. l = b

+Second that getting and then setting doesn't change the answer

+    set l (a^.l) a = a

+And third, putting twice is the same as putting once, or rather, that the second put wins.

+    set l b1 (set l b2 a) = set l b1 a

+Note, that the type system isn't sufficient to check these laws for you, so you need to ensure them yourself no matter what lens implementation you use.

+To derive the type signature for lenses, we'll take a bit of an excursion through other types and typeclasses you may already be familiar with.

+From here, we assume that you are acquainted with the types for `Functor`, `Foldable` and `Traversable` and can at least hand-waive the laws for them.

 **The power of (.)**

 There is a common folklore pattern for composing `(.)` in Haskell, to compose with a function that takes more and more arguments.